 Not all pigmentation can be removed completely – certain superficial ones can be completely removed, but others, such as melasma or other dermal pigmentation usually gets reduced by 70-90%.

-The most important thing to note in regards to treatment is to properly identify the type of pigment(s) and choose an appropriate laser with the right settings.
+The most important thing to note in regards to pigmentation removal treatment is to properly identify the type of pigment(s) and choose an appropriate laser with the right settings.
 In experienced hands, most pigmentation conditions can be treated very effectively without undesirable side-effects.

-Typically, the interval between each treatment is about 3 weeks.
+Typically, the interval between each pigmentation removal treatment is about 3 weeks.
 Depending on the type of pigmentation, a longer interval might be required if a strong laser setting is used.
 It usually takes between 2-8 session of laser treatments to significantly reduce pigmentation, depending on the condition.
 After pigmentation reduction, a laser treatment once every few months would be beneficial to maintain the results and reduce any surfacing pigmentation.

 Could pigmentation come back after removing them with lasers?

 Some pigmentation may seem to “come back” after treatment.
 However, with good sun protection and proper skin care, these can take years to resurface.
 Adequate sun protection also ensures that new pigments do not form.